IvanB211/market-making-sim/README.md

 cash + q · mid  ≡  (spread captured)  +  (inventory P&L)
 ```

+Two checks, because the strong one is too slow to run everywhere.
+Every call to
+`simulate()` reconciles the final value against edge plus inventory P&L — O(1),
+so no experiment in this file can quietly run on broken book-keeping.
+The
-This is asserted at **every step of every path**, not at the end.
-A final number
+self-tests then assert the identity at **every step of every path**, which is
+the version that localises a bug: a final number always looks plausible, an
-always looks plausible; an identity that has to hold 500 times a session does
+identity that has to hold 500 times a session does not, and when it breaks it
-not, and when it breaks it names the step.
-Building it first made everything
+names the step.
+Building both first made everything downstream faster.
-downstream faster.

 Six further self-tests run with no data: a frozen price where
 P&L must equal spread minus close-out cost exactly, a zero-width quote that must
 earn exactly nothing, and a realised fill rate that must match `A·exp(−k·δ)`.